 I’ve been dehydrated and suffering from dehydration since I was young.
 I had remembered I was so dehydrated at one point that I had gotten sick enough to have to stay home from school for a week.
 If my memory serves me right I was in fourth grade.
 Since then I’ve had constant nose bleeds, and lightheadedness.
 I’ve written a whole article about my dehydration issues and you know what, I’ve realized that coffee wasn’t helping me at all.

 Now since I stopped drinking coffee, I’m done spending money on coffee which is great.
 I also don’t get dehydrated anymore.
 I am free from feeling dry inside and outside.
 My skin had started to heal and get more supple since I stopped drinking coffee and I sleep better.

 Speaking of skin, I found another article by Sacha Trebe who also shares her journey of going coffee free!

-I went through about two weeks of hating myself and needing a constant reminder of why I needed coffee out of my system.
-I had headaches, cravings, and I ate more sugar also.
+Constant headaches, cravings, and intaking more sugar were some of the physical changes I went through.
 I was tired, the most tired I had ever been.
 I even took naps.
 But you know what, after those 2 weeks, I began to get my normal self back.
 A new form of energy came upon me.
-I was now becoming my regular self.

-Two months later, I drink an occasional decaf drink, and afterward, I just feel as if I wasted my money and dehydrated.
+Two months later, I now drink an occasional decaf drink.
+But afterward, I just feel as if I wasted my money and dehydrated.
 I still eat a lot of sweets which is the next stone I want to turn, and yet I feel more myself than ever before.

-Hey so keep in mind that I have other health articles as well so please check them out below:
+Keep in mind that I have other health stories as well so please check them out below: